sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/downloading-and-installing-immerse-shaders.md

 <details markdown="block" class="details-tree">
 <summary>Downloading and Installing the iMMERSE Pro Repository</summary>

+{: .warning}
+iMMERSE Pro RTGI requires the installation of the iMMERSE (free) repository to be installed.
+You can do this through the ReShade Installer at the shader install portion.

 To access the iMMERSE Pro Archive, make sure you're a current subscriber to [Pascal's Patreon at the $5 USD Raytracers tier](http://www.patreon.com/mcflypg).

 Once subscribed, you are able to download iMMERSE Pro shaders from [Pascal's Discord (PGHUB)](https://discord.com/invite/wY49KMxjHT).
 You can find the latest iMMERSE Pro shader archive in the [#downloads-level-1](https://discord.com/channels/494578207505514496/494599998059839498) Discord channel.